crazybyte/presentations-s5/README.md

 presentations-s5
 ================

-S5 presentation template for presentations
+S5 presentation template for presentations.
+For details see meyerweb.com/eric/tools/s5/